Fred78290/autoscaled-masterkube-vmware/README.md

 | `etc/ssl`  | Your CERT for https.
 Autosigned will be generated if empty  |
 | `template`  | Templates files to deploy pod & service |

-The first thing done by this script is to create a VM Template Ubuntu-20.04 image with kubernetes and a container runtime installed.
-The VM template will be named by default focal-kubernetes-(kuberneres version)
+The first thing done by this script is to create a VM Template Ubuntu-20.04 image containing kubernetes binaries and a container runtime of you choice (docker/containerd/cri-o) with cni plugin (calico/flannel/weave/...).
+The VM template will be named by default focal-kubernetes-cni-(cni plugin)-(kuberneres version)-(container runtime)-(architecture)

+as example: focal-kubernetes-cni-flannel-v1.23.1-containerd-amd64

 Next step will be to launch a cloned VM and create a master node.
 It will also deploy a dashboard at the URL https://masterkube-vmware-dashboard.@your-domain@/